simeonyaniliev/first-program-java/README.md

 ## 4. Once there, we need to write some code.

-### 4.1 Lets write the "WoW" section of our program and click the "Run" button:
+### 4.1 Lets write or copy the "WoW" section of our program and click the "Run" button:

 ```java
 /* "public class Main {}" - This is how you can define a class in Java:*/